 Stephen Myers, Ph.D.

-The author of a book on W.B.
-Yeats' poetry of the 1890s as well as scholarly articles on Yeats, his own poems have appeared in journals such as Beloit Poetry Journal, The Dark Horse (Scotland), The Gettysburg Review, Poetry East, The Southern Review, and Tar River Poetry.
-He is also author of a full-length poetry collection titled Memory's Dog (FootHills Publishing, 2004) and two poetry chapbooks.
-He has been nominated several times for a Pushcart Prize and has won one.
-In 2015, his manuscript Last Look at Joburg won The Tusculum Review’s Chapbook Prize and in 2006 he won the Raymond Lamont Short Prose Prize awarded by the journal Quarter After Eight.
+The author of a monograph, Yeats’s Book of the Nineties: Poetry, Politics, and Rhetoric, as well as scholarly articles on Yeats, his own poems have appeared in nearly 100 American, Canadian, and European literary journals, such as The Dark Horse, The Fiddlehead, The Gettysburg Review, Hotel Amerika, Paterson Literary Review, Poetry East, The Southern Review, Tar River Poetry, and Valley Voices, as well as several anthologies.
+He is also author of a full-length poetry collection titled Memory's Dog and two poetry chapbooks, Work Site and Last Look at Joburg.
+He has been nominated numerous times for a Pushcart Prize and has won that award once.
+In 2015, Last Look at Joburg won The Tusculum Review’s Chapbook Prize and in 2006 he won the Raymond Lamont Short Prose Prize awarded by the journal Quarter After Eight.

 He currently lives in Center Valley, Pennsylvania.
 His wife, Karen, runs an academic research business.
 Their son, Nathaniel, is a DeSales graduate with a Ph.D. in literature from Notre Dame University.
-He currently teaches literature and writing courses at Notre Dame.
-Daughter Christy is a political operative in western Pennsylvania.
+He currently teaches in the writing program at Notre Dame.